WayPointVenturesOrg/coursewarelibrary/ENU/55382AC/Labs/Mod08/0801-Implement a failover cluster.md

 ### Task 5: Verify the assigned votes

-1. On **LON-SVR2**, in the **Windows PowerShell ISE** console, enter following cmdlet, and then press Enter:
+1. On **LON-SVR2**, in the **Windows PowerShell ISE** console, enter following cmdlet, and then select Enter:

    ```
    Get-ClusterNode | select name, nodeweight, ID, state
    ```

-2. Verify that the **NodeWeight** property of a cluster node has value **1**, which means that the quorum vote of the node is assigned and that the cluster is managing it.
+2. Verify that the cluster node's **NodeWeight** property has a value of **1**, which means that the node's quorum vote is assigned and the cluster is managing it.

 3. Close the **Windows PowerShell ISE** console.

-> **NOTE:** When you finish the exercise, leave the virtual machines running for the subsequent lab.
+> **NOTE:** When you finish the exercise, leave the VMs running for the subsequent lab.

 ### Results

-After completing this exercise, you will have added another node in the cluster successfully, and changed the quorum to the witness disk.
+After completing this exercise, you'll have added another node in the cluster successfully, and changed the quorum to the witness disk.